Navigating Annual Increases: Texas Property Tax Laws Explained

 When to Challenge Increased Values

 The time to challenge your property’s tax appraised value is when you receive your appraisal notice in spring.
-The Appraisal Review Board (ARB), a group of local citizens, hears property tax disputes.
+The ARB, comprised of a group of local citizens, hears property tax disputes.
 Your protest must be filed in writing, either using the Appraisal District’s form or through a simple letter stating your dissatisfaction.

 Evidence Requirements